Reviews You Can Rely On

 Why Trust GearLab

 For this review, we chose our In-House Senior Review Editor Ross Patton.
 Before joining us full-time at GearLab, he worked in product research & development in the snowsports industry for ten years.
-Since becoming a member of our team, Ross has spearheaded projects for all sorts of categories ranging from the best wifi extenders and lithium-ion power tools to rooftop tents.
+Since becoming a member of our team, Ross has spearheaded projects for all sorts of categories ranging from wifi extenders and lithium-ion power tools to rooftop tents.
 His professional experience, coupled with his education in Environmental Science, makes him the ideal person to tackle key finders.

 Here at Gearlab, our focus is to help our readers find the perfect products by providing the most up-to-date and helpful guidance that we can.
 To ensure absolutely zero bias, we buy our products from the same websites as you do, and at full price.
 We want you to truly know which products are worth your investment and which ones are best left on the shelf.